 A contemporary twist on this staple course in the law school curriculum, our introduction to property excites students with questions that connect foundational principles and real-world problems.
 Who may own human body parts?
-What’s proprietary in the sports pages of newspapers?
+What’s proprietary about news or sports scores?
 How does patent ownership impact access to medicine?
 Does property law adequately address problems of homeless and poverty?
 What is a cyber-trespass?
 Are racist trust funds illegal?
 When and how did women win rights to a fair share of family property?
 Those topics are in addition to traditional core issues of real and personal property, like boundaries, possession, estates, future interests, trusts and Aboriginal perspectives on property.
 Using Canada’s leading property law casebook, equal attention is paid to conceptual and doctrinal aspects of the law.
 Emphasis is placed on the analytical skills required for legal practice, without losing sight of public policy and social justice.

-The overarching objective of this course is to introduce you to the basics of property law in an exciting and engaging way, so that you’ll want to learn more about it throughout law school and your professional career.
+The overarching objective of this course is to introduce you to the basics of property law in an exciting way, so that you’ll want to learn more about it throughout law school and your career.

-You’ll need some important information about when and where our property law class meets, how the classes will run, the learning tools we’ll use, and so on.
-In 2018-19, our class will meet as follows.
+You’ll need some information about when and where our property law class meets, how the classes will run, the learning tools we’ll use, and so on.
+In 2019-20, these are the methods we’ll use.

-There are 4 opportunities for evaluation and feedback course: a blog commentary, a site visit and legal memo, a comprehensive take-home exam, and a dispute resolution quiz.
+There are four opportunities for evaluation and feedback during the course: a blog commentary, a site visit and legal memo, a comprehensive take-home exam, and a dispute resolution quiz.

 What is “property”?
 Who gets to “own” property, and why?
 What kinds of “things” get protected?
 These basic questions will be addressed in the practical context of controversies over ownership of news, sports scores, genetic materials and even people.